on September 21, 2021 (last modified on April 20, 2022) • 5 minute read

 Learn how to create dashboards from multiple data sources as we go through the following:

 What’s the purpose of your report or presentation?
-To show results for the past two weeks, month, or quarter?
+To show results tracked using a business dashboard software for the past two weeks, month, or quarter?
 To assess overall progress in your project and recommend additional steps?
 Your purpose should guide you in the scope and style of your report, and a solid outline or agenda is a great place to start.